-The following sources, uses and types of users are exempt from sections 22a-153-1 to 22a-153-150, inclusive, of the Regulations of Connecticut State Agencies:
+The following sources, uses and types of users are exempt from regulations adopted pursuant to section 22a-153 of the Connecticut General Statutes:

-- (1) Federal government agencies; - (2) Excreta from individuals undergoing medical diagnosis or therapy with radioactive materials; - (3) A material, product or use specifically exempted from licensing requirements by the NRC, the department or an Agreement State or authorized for distribution to persons exempt from license requirements; and - (4) Other sources of radioactive material, upon a finding that such radioactive material does not constitute a significant risk to occupational and public health and safety.
+- (1) Federal government agencies; - (2) Excreta from individuals undergoing medical diagnosis or therapy with radioactive materials; - (3) A material, product or use specifically exempted from licensing requirements by the NRC, the Department or an agreement state or authorized for distribution to persons exempt from license requirements; and - (4) Other sources of radioactive material, upon a finding that such radioactive material does not constitute a significant risk to occupational and public health and safety.

 (NEW) Sec.
 22a-153-5.
-Enforcement.
+Enforcement

-- (1) This section applies to all persons who use produce, transport, store, possess or dispose of radioactive materials within the state. - (2) This section shall not apply to any person to the extent such person is subject to regulation by the U.S. Nuclear Regulatory Commission.
+- (1) This section applies to all persons who use produce, transport, store, possess or dispose of radioactive materials within the state of Connecticut. - (2) This section shall not apply to any person to the extent such person is subject to regulation by the U.S. Nuclear Regulatory Commission.